SNAP Benefits in Idaho: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Idaho, you typically need to renew your SNAP benefits every 6 to 12 months.
-The Department of Health and Welfare will send you a recertification packet in the mail before your deadline approaches.
+To keep your benefits, you must recertify every 6 to 12 months in Idaho.
+The Department of Health and Welfare will mail you a recertification packet before your deadline approaches.

 Special SNAP Services in Idaho

 Idaho offers special SNAP services for urgent situations.
-These include expedited benefits for very low-income households, disaster relief, and replacement benefits for lost food.
+These include emergency benefits for very low-income households, disaster relief, and replacement benefits for lost food.

 Expedited (Emergency) SNAP